 And Hagler did, attacking with fury for the first time since the sixth and reversing the momentum.
 The final six minutes clearly belonged to the champion and in the end most ringsiders gave him nine or more rounds.
 Hagler had earned a clear-cut win, though the judges’ verdict was surprisingly close, two scoring him the winner by a single point.
 The decision aside, it had been a largely entertaining bout, though lacking in drama and highlight-reel moments.

-The irony of the contest was that the loser, having given Hagler a competitive battle and lasted the distance, saw his stock rise instead of fall, his performance seen as noble, even heroic, under the circumstances.
+The irony of Hagler vs Duran was that the loser, having given Marvelous Marvin a competitive battle and lasted the distance, saw his stock rise instead of fall, his performance seen as noble, even heroic, under the circumstances.
 Meanwhile, Hagler had failed to impress, pundits labeling his performance “workmanlike” and “unimaginative.”
 The champion was at pains to explain himself afterwards and wondered aloud why winning wasn’t good enough.

 “Hey, how about giving me some credit?” pleaded Hagler at the post-fight presser.
 “I beat a legend.
 I thought I did a good job.
 I have to give myself a pat on the back.”

 Many agreed and Ring magazine would bestow their 1983 Fighter of the Year award upon Hagler.
 But what Marvin failed to appreciate was that finding a good dance partner and going through the motions isn’t enough to impress the public.
 When in the spotlight, a good dancer needs to bust a move and let it all hang out.
 Thankfully, both for Hagler and boxing fans, Marvelous Marvin would save some of his most impressive steps for the dance floor he shared with Thomas “Hit Man” Hearns in 1985, under a spotlight even brighter. – Michael Carbert